skenderidis/terraform_lab/lab-1/README.md

     ```

-## Exercise 1.3 - Manage infrastrucutre
+## Exercise 1.3 - Manage infrastructure

 1. Now that the file has been created we will update the file terraform script and observe the behavior of Terraform.
 Before we do that lets review the provider and attributes of the State File that has been created by Terraform.